QuincyForbes/GoIPFRest/README.md

 # IPFS Metadata RestAPI

-This project is a REST API that interacts with a DynamoDB table to retrieve metadata about content-addressed data.
+This project is a REST API that interacts with a DynamoDB table to retrieve metadata.

 ## Getting Started